kyuma-git/HackerNewsApp2023/README.md

 Additionally, the following video, which introduces the fundamental concepts of SwiftUI, was also used as a reference. ([Design with SwiftUI](https://developer.apple.com/videos/play/wwdc2023/10115/))

 ## API
-- We are using a REST API.
+- REST API is used.
-- For HTTP networking, we utilize Codable for data encoding and decoding.
+- Codable is used for HTTP networking.
 (See APIClient file for more details!)